 We bring together narratives and artisanal works shaped by time, place, and long attention.
-Each object and each story is created with care โ not for trend, but for continuity.

 Our biannual journal gathers richly illustrated essays, conversations, and contemplations on everyday life โ nourishment, ecology, belonging, and well-being.

-Alongside it, our studio develops small-batch textiles and objects that honour indigenous knowledge while placing it in thoughtful contemporary dialogue.
+Our studio develops small-batch textiles and objects that honour indigenous knowledge while placing it in thoughtful contemporary dialogue.
+At the heart of this work is a long-standing engagement with the Toda women of the Nilgiris, custodians of an ancient geometric embroidery tradition passed through generations.
 Together, we have worked to reposition this practice โ preserving its integrity while allowing it to enter new conversations in textile, design, and art.
 The work remains slow, exacting, and small-batch by nature, shaped by the hands, memory, and authorship of the artisans themselves.

 (